pxp9/lazy_doc/lazy_doc/mix/tasks/lazy_doc.check/run.md

+Returns the exit status of the application based on the presence of undocumented functions or modules.

 ## Parameters

-- _command_line_args - command line arguments passed to the function.
+- _command_line_args - the command line arguments passed to the function.
 ## Description
- Initializes the LazyDoc application, runs a Mix task to load the application configuration, and extracts data from files to check for undocumented functions and modules.
+ Initializes the application, runs the Mix task for configuration, and checks for undocumented functions and modules in extracted data.

-## Returns
- exits with a status code indicating the presence of undocumented code (1 for undocumented, 0 for none).